google/applied-machine-learning-intensive/v2/03_regression/06_linear_regression_with_tensorflow/slides.md

 ## Predicting Housing Prices

 <!--
-In the lab we will use United States census data to try to predict housing prices in California.
+In the lab, we will use United States census data to try to predict housing prices in California.
 We'll examine the data, manipulate the data, and then build and adjust a model.
 -->